This tutorial explains how to replace a shorted electrical outlet and repair the burnt and charred wire insulation.

 - I disconnected and straightened all the wires from the old electrical outlet.

 - Working with a helper at the circuit breaker panel while on the mobile phone, I asked my helper to turn on the electricity.

 - Being extremely careful not to touch the live wires, I identified the line side wires (i.e. the wires that provide power to the outlet from the circuit breaker) with a non-contact voltage detector.
 I also verified there was no power on the other wires.

-- I then asked my helper to turn off the circuit breaker and verified the circuit was dead with the voltage detector.
+- I asked my helper to turn off the circuit breaker and verified the circuit was dead with the voltage detector.

-- I then coded (tagged) the line side hot (black) and neutral (white) wires with red and white electrical tape as shown in this photo:
+- I coded (tagged) the line side hot (black) and neutral (white) wires with red and white electrical tape as shown in this photo:

 The damaged insulation on the 14 gauge copper wires must be stripped back to the undamaged insulation.
 The worst of the charred insulation has fallen off the wires as I handled and straightened the leads: